abhayluva/gateway-stream/README.md

 6 - Now you can call eoeza platform any live streaming api with the help of stream_key
 	- ex:- $data->GetLiveStreaming($stream_key)

-7 - live streaming method which we have created in library
+7 - live streaming method which is available in library

 	- CreateLiveStream($data); /* $data should be json encoded */